JamesJHPark/Travel-Destination-Builder/README.md

 This is another cohesion problem as setLoading() implements codes that should entirely be in its own TextPanel class.
 Therefore, I resolved this by creating a method inside the TextPanel class and replaced the setLoading() call in the body of both setLoading() and loadMethod() by calling this new method from the TextPanel class.

 ## Phase 4: Task 3
+- I have identified that there was poor cohesion in the MainFrame class of the UI package with the additional responsibility of setting the JMenu and JMenuItem objects within this class.
+Thus, I have refactored these codes by creating a new class called MenuBuilder for JMenu and JMenuItems to improve the cohesion issue in the original MainFrame class by extracting out this part of additional functionality from the MainFrame class.
+Also, in the MenuBuilder class, I was able to eliminate the need for getter methods when calling the JMenuItem objects from the MainClass by creating methods that take in action listener as an argument inside the MenuBuilder class.
+In the MainFrame class, I have implemented to reflect this change by setting this.menuBuilder inside the methods of handleExport, handleImport, handleAddCountry, and handleShowItem.

+## Phase 4: Task 3
 - I have identified an issue with cohesion in the MainFrame class with respect to the Single Responsibility Principle.